vorot93/grokstat/README.md

 GrokStat accepts input data as JSON via stdin.
 The result is displayed in JSON form as well.
 In order to run a simple query you need to specify protocol and array of hosts to check.
 Please refer to the example below for more information.

-The server query is concurrent, with `query-pool-size` setting for customization - more workers means faster yet more CPU intensive query.
+The server query is asynchronous, done via inbuilt UDP server.

 ## Protocols
 M stands for master server support.
 S stands for individual game server query support.